 16 ounces of Caffe Misto contain 150 mg of caffeine.

-When flat white replaced cappuccino on the Starbucks menu, there was a bit of confusion with the patrons as most people did not know exactly what the new drink was.
+When flat white replaced cappuccino on the Starbucks menu, there was a bit of confusion among the customers, especially in North America.
+Most people did not know exactly what the new drink was.

 Starbucks flat white is made with whole milk and is a smooth and creamy drink.
 It is one of my go-to drinks when you want a smooth drink without adding sugar.